-- Size of stamp generally to be 1-5/8” in diameter
+- The size of the rubber stamp generally to be 1-5/8” in diameter

-- Must have “State of West Virginia” on stamp
+- Must have “State of West Virginia” on the stamp

-- Must have “Registered Architect” on stamp (essential to contain “Registered”)
+- Must have “Registered Architect” on the stamp (essential to contain “Registered”)

-- License number of architect (with “No.” preceding license number)
+- The license number of the architect (with “No.” preceding the license number)

-In addition to the above, the seal must be accompanied by a signature and in some cases a date.
+In addition to the above, the seal must be accompanied by a signature and sometimes a date.
 The signature and date (both required on the index pages) must be handwritten and original, not electronic.
 Accompanying the seal specifications are the following disclaimers that are permitted to go with West Virginia architectural stamps and seals: